 At Fairchild, we’re a full-service provider of fire alarms, smoke detectors and integrated systems of “smart” devices working wirelessly and connected for a better monitoring process.
 We also conduct the most up-to-date compliance requirements and state inspections for fire alarms, sprinkler systems, emergency exit lighting, fire extinguishers and more.

-Fire alarm systems have been a key component of the overall safety and security solutions Fairchild has supplied The Justice Family of Companies, an Indianapolis-based developer of senior housing and independent living communities. • Read the full case study
+Fire alarm systems have been a key component of the overall safety and security solutions Fairchild has supplied The Justus Family of Companies, an Indianapolis-based developer of senior housing and independent living communities. • Read the full case study